 The Citizen’s Advice Bureau is a nationwide chain of centres that are designed to provide advice to anyone in the UK who needs it.
-The first Bureaux were opened in the 1930s, days after the start of the Second World War, and these centres have continued to provide free and impartial advice ever since.
-Officially, the network of Citizen’s Advice Bureaux are charities and rely on funding in order to continue to provide the services.
+The first Bureau was opened in the 1930s, days after the start of the Second World War, and these centres have continued to provide free and impartial advice ever since.
+Officially, the network of Citizen’s Advice Bureau are charities and rely on funding in order to continue to provide the services.

 What is the Citizen’s Advice Bureau designed to do?